-You might’ve noticed headlines popping up in magazine articles lately stating that sugar is “ageing” and the cause of glycation which leads to skin wrinkling and sagging.
-These articles generally conclude with recommendations for ‘anti-glycation’ topical skin products and (sigh) a “no-sugar” diet.
+You would’ve seen articles in women’s magazines claiming sugar is “ageing” and the cause of glycation which leads to skin wrinkling and sagging.
+These articles generally conclude with recommendations for ‘anti-glycation’ topical skin products and (sigh) a “sugar-free” diet.
 This post is just a small collection of information to get you thinking and hopefully have you see that sugar* is actually not the bad guy here.

 Firstly, I want to say that I don’t think wrinkles are necessarily bad.
-I’m proud of my 37 year old laugh lines.
-Wrinkles are indeed inevitable but the thing is, they needn’t develop prematurely, and if you’d rather not accelerate ageing of the skin, know that sugar is not the culprit, but rather the oxidative breakdown of Polyunsaturated Fatty Acids (PUFA).
+I’m proud of my laugh lines.
+Wrinkles are indeed inevitable but the thing is, they needn’t develop prematurely, and if you’d rather not accelerate ageing of the skin, know that sugar is not the culprit, but rather the oxidative breakdown of Polyunsaturated Fatty Acids (PUFA) is.

 “Many people are concerned about the spontaneous glycation that supposedly happens in the body when sugars react with proteins, though they are really mostly the result of PUFA degradation.” – Ray Peat PhD